Fatigue is being tired – physically, mentally, and emotionally. It means having less energy to do the things you need or want to do.

 In people with cancer, fatigue can be caused by the cancer itself, cancer treatment, side effects, and more.
 Fatigue can last a long time, even after treatment ends.
 It can affect your mood, employment, daily routines, self-care, recreation, relationships, and your sense of self.

-The fatigue that comes with cancer is different from the fatigue of daily life.
-Everyday, normal fatigue usually doesn’t last long and most often gets better with rest.
+The fatigue that comes with cancer, called cancer-related fatigue, is different from the fatigue of daily life.
+Everyday, normal fatigue usually doesn’t last long and most often gets better when you rest.
 Cancer-related fatigue is worse and it causes more distress.
 It’s not the tired feeling people remember having before they had cancer.
-Some people describe it as feeling weak, listless, drained, or “washed out.”
+People describe it as feeling weak, listless, drained, or “washed out.”
 Some may feel too tired to eat, walk to the bathroom, or even use the TV remote.
 It can be hard to think, as well as move your body.
-Rest does not make it go away, and just a little activity can make you feel exhausted.
-For some people, this kind of fatigue can cause even more distress than pain, nausea, vomiting, or depression.
+Rest does not make it go away, and just a little activity can exhaust you.
+For some people, this kind of fatigue causes more distress than pain, nausea, vomiting, or depression.

 Cancer-related fatigue can:

 - Differ from one day to the next in how bad it is and how much it bothers you

 - Be overwhelming and make it hard for you to feel well

 - Make it hard for you to be with your friends and family

 - Make it hard for you to do your normal activities, including going to work